AlbertoMontalesi/The-complete-guide-to-modern-JavaScript/ebook/09_spread_operator_and_rest_parameters.md

 // Array [ 0, 1, 2 ]
 ```

-As you can see, in the example, our `doStuff` function accepts 3 parameters and we are passing them by spreading the array `args` into the function like so: `...args` replacing the need of resorting to use `.apply()`.
+As you can see in the example, our `doStuff` function accepts 3 parameters.
+We are passing them by spreading the array `args` into the function like so: `...args` replacing the need of resorting to use `.apply()`.

 Let's look at another example: